dsullivan42/README-Generator/README.md

         ---------------------------------

         ## Installation
-            u
+             installed the inquirer package through node using npm i inquirer@8.2.4 to install the packages, then using index.js, the user is prompted with inputs, which fill the README.md file
         ---------------------------------

-        Usage
+        ## Usage
-            u
+            used to create personalized README.md files
         ---------------------------------

-        License
+        ## License
-            u
+            Inquirer v8.2.4 package used for user prompts
         ---------------------------------

-        Contributing
+        ## Contributing
-            u
+            no contributions given for this project
         ---------------------------------

-        Tests
+        ## Tests
-            u
+            npm run test
         ---------------------------------

-        Questions
+        ## Questions
-            u

-                Link to GitHub Profile: https://github.com/u
+               - Link to GitHub Profile: https://github.com/dsullivan42

-                For any more questions, you can reach me at u
+               - For any more questions, you can reach me at ojojoj89@gmail.com